 - Excessive or unexplained absenteeism or tardiness

-- Workers Compensation Post-accident Testing Improved.
-An employer may require an employee to undergo drug or alcohol testing if the employee or another person has sustained an injury while at work or the employer’s property has been damaged (no dollar minimum required). for purposes of workers’ compensation, no employee who tests positive. . . . or refuses to take a drug or alcohol test required by the employer, shall be eligible for workers’ compensation benefits.
+- Workers’ Compensation Post-accident Testing Improved.
+An employer may require an employee to undergo drug or alcohol testing if the employee or another person has sustained an injury while at work or the employer’s property has been damaged (no dollar minimum required).
+For purposes of workers’ compensation, no employee who tests positive or refuses to take a drug or alcohol test required by the employer shall be eligible for workers’ compensation benefits.

 - Employer Policy Requirements Change.
 Employers now need only give 10 days’ notice of a new policy or a change in policy.
-Employer can now provide notice of policy changes by posting on the employer’s website or intranet site.
+Employers can now provide notice of policy changes by posting on the employer’s website or intranet site.

 - No need to list substances.
-There is no longer a need to list all the substances tested because it shall be sufficient for an employer to state in the written policy that the substances tested shall be for drugs and alcohol
+There is no longer a need to list all the substances tested because it shall be sufficient for an employer to state in the written policy that the substances tested shall be for drugs and alcohol.

 - Time to request confirmation streamlined.
 An employee who tests positive now has only twenty-four (24) hours after receiving notice of a positive test to request confirmation testing.
 This is an improvement over the previously undefined, seemingly unlimited, time to request confirmation testing.

-- Employer on-site testing now allowed.
+- Employer on-site testing is now allowed.
 Employers may now use their own on-site testing methods such as breathalyzer testing, testing by use of a single-use test device, known as an on-site or quick testing device, a caveat: However, a breathalyzer test shall not be grounds for immediate termination absent a confirmation test.

 Employers may now also collect, handle, store, and ship a sample collected for testing.

 - Unemployment Denied!
-An employee discharged on the basis of a refusal to undergo drug or alcohol testing or a confirmed positive drug or alcohol test . . .
-Shall be considered to have been discharged for misconduct for purposes of unemployment compensation benefits . . .
+An employee discharged on the basis of a refusal to undergo drug or alcohol testing or a confirmed positive drug or alcohol test shall be considered to have been discharged for misconduct for purposes of unemployment compensation benefits.
 In order to prove misconduct, the employer need only provide proof of a testing policy and either a refusal to take a drug or alcohol test or a positive test result.

 - Actions for violations of the act must now be brought within one (1) year of the alleged willful violation of the act.
 To prevail, an employee must prove that the employer had a specific intent to violate the act.

-Oklahoma employers with drug-free workplace policies have an opportunity to deny both unemployment claims and deny workers comp claims.
+Oklahoma employers with drug-free workplace policies have an opportunity to deny both unemployment claims and deny workers’ comp claims.
 Oklahoma employers who have not updated policies since the 2001 change in the law are highly encouraged to update their drug-free workplace program and policy.

 So many say it’s not true about denying a worker’s comp claim based on a positive drug test.
 Well, you don’t know unless you try it.
 If you’re not doing post-accident testing or not doing it properly you may lose the opportunity to challenge an otherwise defensible claim.
-You have to conduct post-accident/injury drug/alcohol tests, and you must conduct those tests in accordance with rules for the state of Oklahoma.
+You have to conduct post-accident/injury drug/alcohol tests, and you must conduct those tests in accordance with the rules for the state of Oklahoma.

-49 cfr part 382.601(b) – a company’s DOT policy must contain the following:
+49 CFR part 382.601(b) – a company’s DOT policy must contain the following:

-- The identity of the person designated by the employer to answer driver questions about the materials – designated employer representative (der).
+- The identity of the person designated by the employer to answer driver questions about the materials – designated employer representative (DER).

-- The categories of drivers who are subject to the provisions of this part. sufficient information about the safety-sensitive functions performed by those drivers to make clear what period of the workday the driver is required to be in compliance.
+- The categories of drivers who are subject to the provisions of this part.
+Sufficient information about the safety-sensitive functions performed by those drivers to make clear what period of the workday the driver is required to be in compliance.